 Father reminded me that sometimes even U.S. citizens, and people born here had been deprived of their rights and subjected to violence- like slavery, or the Jim Crow South or like the Japanese Americans during World War II, or the way that Native Americans were forced to live on reservations.

 I stopped saying the pledge of allegiance at school after that.
-I got sent to the principal’s office repeatedly for weeks.
+I got sent to the principal’s office repeatedly.
 I didn’t care.
 They couldn’t make me.
 They could call my Mom.
 They could call Father.
 I would never again pledge allegiance to a country capable of this.

 Father would remind me: “Martha, basic human rights, your own and others are are something you must always be prepared to fight for.
 They can be taken away in the blink of an eye.”